IMAP vs POP3 vs SMTP - The Ultimate Comparison

 Understanding IMAP

 The Internet Message Access Protocol, also known as IMAP, is a protocol for receiving emails from a server.
-Since IAMP allows access to emails from multiple locations simultaneously, it keeps the email on the server after being delivered.
-Also, it doesn't;t download the entire email until the recipient opens it.
+Because IMAP allows access to emails from multiple locations simultaneously, it keeps the email on the server after delivery.
+It also doesn't download the entire email until the recipient opens it.

-Currently, the 4th version of the IMAP protocol is in use, and it is one of the most used protocols for email receiving.
+The fourth version of the IMAP protocol is currently in use, and it is one of the most widely used protocols for email retrieval.

 When using the IMAP protocol, the client connects to the server, checks for new messages, and saves them in the cache as temporary files.
 Only the date, sender, and subject are initially downloaded from the server.
-The content will only be downloaded when you open the message.
-So, it is possible to access the email's content without downloading the attached files using this protocol.
+The content is only downloaded when you open the message, so it is possible to view an email's headers without downloading attachments.

-When an email is modified, deleted, or status changes from unread to read, the changes are reflected on the server.
-This process helps to reflect the status of emails on multiple devices in real-time.
+When an email is modified, deleted, or marked as read, the changes are reflected on the server.
+This process syncs the status of emails across multiple devices in real time.

 Advantages of IMAP

-• Not affected by local machine failures since the emails are stored in the server.
+• Not affected by local machine failures, since emails are stored on the server.

 • Can be accessed through multiple devices at the same time.